People: All users

 When multiple teams collaborate across different boards, you can share the same Diagram in multiple places by creating a synced copy.
 This ensures everyone stays aligned around a single source of truth, no matter where they're working.

-To copy a synced Diagram to another board:
+To copy a synced Diagram to another board, follow these steps:

 - Right-click the Diagram you want to share.